vanoSTUD/VLSU.ScheduleTelegramBot/README.md

 ## About

-This Telegram bot works with the VLSU API and provides information to students about class schedules.
+This Telegram bot works with the VLSU API and provides information about the class schedules of groups and teachers.
 This project works with the [Telegram.Bot](https://github.com/TelegramBots/Telegram.Bot) library

 ## Setup